 Because Kempes played as a more conventional forward for much of his career, he's not amongst the first players that automatically spring to mind when thinking of the greatest Argentinian Number 10s, even the reason for Kempes having number 10 on his shirt was accidental - Argentina had numbered their squad alphabetically!
 However, Menotti's decision to play Kempes as an attacking midfielder had proved inspired, and, whilst the 1986 World Cup-winning Argentinian team is mainly remembered because of the genius of Maradona, Argentina's team of 1978, and especially Mario Kempes, will always have a special place in their nation's football history because it was their first, and it was done on home soil.

-Whilst Kempes would never claim a Spanish league title with Valencia, he would win the Copa del Rey in 1979 after his brace of goals secured a 2:0 victory over Real Madrid, and he would win a major European trophy in 1980 when Valencia beat Arsenal in the Cup Winners' Cup final.
+Whilst Kempes would never claim a Spanish league title with Valencia, he would win the Copa del Rey in 1979 after his brace of goals secured a 2:0 victory over Real Madrid, and he would win a major European trophy in 1980 when Valencia beat Arsenal in the UEFA Cup Winners Cup final.